You’re a human tuning fork: You can pick up on how someone feels before they even realize they’re feeling that way.

 Highly sensitive people absolutely cannot stand bullies.
 Too many of us have been in the victim’s position, so when we see it happening to someone else, we are quick to jump in and stand up to the abuser.

-When an injustice is being committed — whether to individuals, a disadvantaged group, or society at large — highly sensitive people are some of the first people to raise their voice.
+When an injustice is being committed — whether to individuals, a disadvantaged group, or society at large — highly sensitive people are some of the first people to raise their voices.
 Since we feel the pain of others as if it were our own, this motivates us to do whatever we can to alleviate that pain.
 For example, if a highly sensitive person sees bullying or discrimination at work, they may be the first to come to the victim’s aid, regardless of the personal cost.

 Many highly sensitive people are also active in their communities, whether it’s volunteering, working for a non-profit, or engaging in activism.
 The desire to make the world a better place is close to our deeply concerned hearts.